omeka/omeka-s-enduser/docs/importexport.md

 ## Connect to non-Omeka platforms

-Omeka connects easily to other platforms built by the [Corporation for Digital Scholarship](https://digitalscholar.org/){target=_blank}.
+Omeka easily connects to other platforms built by the [Corporation for Digital Scholarship](https://digitalscholar.org/){target=_blank}.

 - Omeka S has a module for importing items from [Zotero](https://zotero.org){target=_blank}.
-Zotero is a research management tool you can use to organize journal articles and reading materials.
-You can organize items there and then export them as Omeka S items using the [Zotero Import module](modules/zoteroimport.md), or insert a bibliography or individual citations into an Omeka S site page using the [Zotero Citations module](modules/zoterocitation.md).
+Zotero is a research management tool used to organize journal articles and reading materials.
+You can organize items there and then export them as Omeka S items using the [Zotero Import module](modules/zoteroimport.md).
+Or, insert a bibliography or individual citations into an Omeka S site page using the [Zotero Citations module](modules/zoterocitation.md).
-- [Tropy](https://tropy.org){target=_blank} has a plugin to export items to Omeka S. Tropy can be used to manage, edit, and describe digital images of archival and heritage materials, and is particularly useful for combining multiple images of a single item (e.g. books, letters with many pages, photo albums, etc.).
+- [Tropy](https://tropy.org){target=_blank} has a plugin to export items to Omeka S. Tropy can be used to manage, edit, and describe digital images of archival and heritage materials.
+It is useful for combining multiple images of a single item (e.g. books, letters with many pages, photo albums, etc.).
 Install Tropy and [add the "Export to Omeka S" plugin there](https://docs.tropy.org/other-features/omeka){target=_blank}.

 Omeka S also has modules for importing resources from: